Updated Mar 29, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics shows how breadth and relevance land with accounting cohorts by tracking comment topics and sentiment over time, from institution to programme.
-You can compare with peer subjects, including CAH‑level views, and segment by cohort or mode to see where breadth works and where assessment design or timetabling blocks it.
-The platform produces concise, anonymised briefs and exportable summaries for Boards of Study, annual monitoring and student‑staff committees, so teams can evidence change and target the next set of quick wins.
+Student Voice Analytics shows where accounting students experience breadth as a strength, and where unclear assessment, weak sequencing, or impractical content undermine it.
+You can track comment topics and sentiment over time, from institution to programme, compare with peer subjects through CAH-level views, and segment by cohort or mode to see where breadth works and where course design blocks it.
+The platform produces concise, anonymised briefs and exportable summaries for Boards of Study, annual monitoring, and student-staff committees, so teams can evidence change and target the next set of quick wins.
+If you need to show whether broader course content is actually landing with students, it gives you a defensible starting point.

 Request a walkthrough